LeptaSpace/zs/README.txt

 * Functions that take no arguments and produce some magic value.
 These are key to measuring the real world: time, temperature, free disk space, etc. It makes no sense to write these.
 One does not modify the current temperature.
 Side-effects seem honest, e.g. switching on the heating or cooling should eventually change the measurable temperature.
 I use the standard term "nullary" for these functions.
 * Functions that take a single argument, and which can be convinced to work on a set or list of values.
 For example, the "day" and "weeks" functions are multipliers (returning the number of seconds in a day and week respectively).
 I call these "modest" functions.
 * Functions that take a list of arguments.
 These functions should be able to work on lists of zero, one, two, or a thousand values.
 I call these "greedy" functions.
 * Functions that apply one value to a list of values.
+For example, "multiply these numbers by ten".
 I call these "array" functions.

 When we define atomics, we tell the virtual machine what type of function we're making (nullary, modest, greedy, or array).
 When we construct functions out of others, the new function takes the type of the first word in its body.